Gossard perspector: Yiu’s Generalization

 Then the triangle A'B'C' is congruent to triangle ABC and its sides are parallel to the sides of triangle ABC.

 When P coincides with the orthocenter H of triangle ABC then the line PG coincides with the Euler line of triangle ABC.
 The triangle A'B'C' coincides with the Gossard triangle AgBgCg of triangle ABC.

-Generalisation 3
+Dao's Generalisation

+The theorem was further generalized by Dao Thanh Oai.
 Let ABC be a triangle.
-Let H and O be two points, and let the line HO meets BC, CA, AB at A0, B0, C0 respectively.
+Let H and O be two points in the plane, and let the line HO meets BC, CA, AB at A0, B0, C0 respectively.
 Let AH and AO be two points such that C0AH parallel to BH, B0AH parallel to CH and C0AO parallel to BO, B0AO parallel to CO.
 Define BH, BO, CH, CO cyclically.
 Then the triangle formed by the lines AHAO, BHBO, CHCO and triangle ABC are homothetic and congruent, and the homothetic center lies on the line OH.
-If OH is any line through the centroid of triangle ABC, this problem is the Yiu's generalization of the Gossard perspector theorem.
+Dao Thanh Oai's result is generalization of all results above.